-Credit Risk The possibility that other parties might fail to pay amounts due to the Authority.
+Broads Authority Statement of Accounts Notes to the Statement of Accounts Credit Risk The possibility that other parties might fail to pay amounts due to the Authority.
 Liquidity Risk The possibility that the Authority might not have funds available to meet its commitments to make payments.
-Market Risk he possibility that financial loss might arise for the Authority s a result of changes in such measures as interest rates and tock market investments.

-Foreign Exchange Risk

-The possibility that financial loss might arise for the Authority as a result of changes in the exchange rate (GBP and Euro).
+Market Risk The possibility that financial loss might arise for the Authority as a result of changes in such measures as interest rates and stock market investments.
+Foreign Exchange Risk The possibility that financial loss might arise for the Authority as a result of changes in the exchange rate (GBP and Euro).